le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 [contact chatter](https://docs.qmk.fm/#/feature_debounce_type?id=contact-bounce-contact-chatter)
 of the switch.
 In simple words, it draws a line between misstypes and key responsiveness.
-You'll have to try different algorithms and times, even though the symetric eager algorithm offers the most natural and responsive typing experience in my opinion.
+You'll have to try different algorithms and times, even though the Symetric Eager algorithm offers the most natural and responsive typing experience in my opinion.

 Then there are other options like the